 Laureates of the Dr H.P.
 Heineken Prize for History include some of the world’s leading scientists.
 Among them are Jonathan Israel, who shed a vitally new perspective on the history of the Enlightenment; Aleida Assman, who made a groundbreaking contribution to the study of the cultural memory of societies; and Lorraine Daston, whose new perspectives on truth and objectivity transformed the field of history of science.

 All laureates of the prize have contributed to cutting-edge research that has great potential to positively impact people’s lives worldwide, inspire young researchers, and promote knowledge valorisation and effective scientific communication.
-The prize consists of a freely disposable cash prize of 250,000 USD and a trophy, funded by the Alfred Heineken Fondsen Foundation.
+The prize consists of an unrestricted cash prize of 250,000 USD and a trophy, funded by the Alfred Heineken Fondsen Foundation.

 With great care, the board of the Foundation has decided not to award the Dr A.H.
 Heineken Prize for History in 2024.
 In line with the legacy of the awards, the prize will be presented again in 2026.
-For more information, please visit our news page
+For more information, please visit our news page.